 - Riparian & Grazing project code 1006 – Improved stream crossings

-- Riparian & Grazing project code 1101 – Erosion control and riparian habitat structures
+- Riparian & Grazing project code 1101 – Riparian erosion contorl and channel restoration utilizing bio-engineered solutions

 - Water Infrastructure project code 0903 – Dams and reservoirs – new and existing